pgstfu/GestureControl/README.md

 	Now you can:
 	•	Wave / make a fist to animate your stick figure
 	•	Press Q anytime to close the window and stop the script safely

+	1. Make a fist — your figure jumps and lands exactly on the green line.
+	2. Open your hand and swipe → it walks left/right along the floor.
+	3. Keep your hand open but still → it waves gently.
+	4. Press Q to quit.